College of Fine Arts and Design

 Audio Recording & Production Services:

-For any questions regarding the School of Music Audio Recording & Production Services, consult the Procedural Guidelines or contact:
+For any other questions regarding the School of Music Audio Recording & Production Services, consult the Procedural Guidelines or contact:

 Audio Recording & Production Services Director Bryan Mitschell